squeek502/ryanliptak.com/posts/rampsliding-engine-quirk.md

 			<input type="text" value="25" name="gravity" size="4" />
 		</div>
 	</div>
-	<i style="background-color: rgba(0,0,0, .1); margin:0; padding: .25em;">Note that the velocity's magnitude only changes in the 'Apply Gravity' phase</i>
+	<i class="caption">Note that with gravity <= 25, velocity's magnitude only changes in the 'Apply Gravity' phase</i>
 </div>

-So, when rampsliding, *all of the speed loss is due to gravity*.
+So, if you are rampsliding on a constant slope, *all speed loss is due to gravity*.
 If you set gravity to 0, you can rampslide infinitely, and if you set gravity really high, you can only rampslide for a second or two.
 This makes sense if you think of rampsliding in terms of an object sliding up a completely frictionless slope: the force that will make that object eventually stop and start sliding back down the slope is gravity.

 ## What about surfing (like in [Counter-Strike surf maps](https://www.youtube.com/watch?v=hMsPf8eSW3k))?